 Keep An Eye On The Cabinets

 Most outdoor cabinets are made of either wood or a type of high-grade plastic.
-You will want to protect the surfaces, whether treating it or renewing a layer of paint.
+You will want to protect the surfaces, whether treating them or renewing a layer of paint.
 This simple step can keep your wood from getting warped by the sun and rain.

 Any wood material outside should be treated at least once or twice a year, depending on what it is treated with.
 This will keep the sun at bay, and it will protect your cabinets from insects like termites or ants from damaging the inside.